xuewuyinhe/AutoOS/README.md

 - `.config` file from your OS distribution for initial configuration

 ## Quick start
+0. Make sure you can replace the configuration of the OS by mannual in your environment.
+For example, manually modify only one insignificant option in the configuration and ensure it can be successfully compiled and installed.
 1. Inspect the Linux kernel version and .config file of the OS distribution that needs optimization.
 2. Prepare the corresponding Linux version's source code repository.
 Then, clone and download this project, placing all files within the Linux kernel source repository.
    ```bash